TBeetle/Room-Maker/README.md

 # TheBackyardigans

 Our project is a Web application that can ingest a JSON or Excel/CSV file to draw a building layout.
-The output of the app includes both a downloadable LaTeX file and PDF of the finished drawing.
-Users are able to adjust items live in the browser (e.g. shift a wall around, move a chair) with a flexible UI.
+The output of the app includes both a downloadable LaTeX file containing code to generate the layout and a PDF of the finished drawing.
+Users are able to further customize individual layouts with a flexible UI.
 Style settings are controlled in the app, and it is built using Django and Materialize-CSS.

 ## Project Setup Guide